 Many Android TVs come with built-in Google Assistant, offering voice control and search functionalities.

 Some Smart TVs come with their voice assistants and may also have Google voice assistant, but it varies, and not all models offer this feature.

 Android TVs are designed to work seamlessly with Android smartphones and other Android devices, creating a smart home ecosystem.

 Smart TVs can connect your smart home devices like Android smartphones, but the integration may not be as extensive as with Android TV.

 What Should You Choose?

-When choosing between the smart vs android TV, a lot of factors should be considered (some of them are already mentioned above).
-A Smart TV often costs more, but even if it can’t match its rivals’ many capabilities, it gives you a lot simpler experience—especially if you’ve never used an Android device before.
+When choosing between a smart TV vs android TV, a lot of factors should be considered (some of them are already mentioned above).
+A Regula Smart TV often costs more, but even if it can’t match its rivals’ many capabilities, it gives you a lot simpler experience—especially if you’ve never used an Android device before.

 Contrarily, Android TV enables you to personalize the content on your television, stream video online, and mirror content from your smartphone or Chromecast.
 In addition to supporting voice input for instructions and all-purpose search across many services, it is far less expensive than smart TVs.
 Moreover, as per the company, Android TV OS is now installed on more than